Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

+see SM Sec.\ \ref{app:CrossRatios} for details.
 The conformal bootstrap program has established powerful tools to analyze the crossing equation \eqref{eq:crossing}.
-In particular, we use the results of Virasoro mean field theory \cite{Ponsot:1999uf,Ponsot:2000mt,Jackson:2014nla,Chang:2016ftb,Caron-Huot:2017vep,Collier:2018exn}, which provides a precise account of the mean-field spectrum ${\cal O}_s$ and the couplings $C_{wvs}^2$; see Appendix \ref{app:CFT_manips} for a summary.
+In particular, we use the results of Virasoro mean-field theory \cite{Ponsot:1999uf,Ponsot:2000mt,Jackson:2014nla,Chang:2016ftb,Caron-Huot:2017vep,Collier:2018exn}, which provides a precise account of the mean-field spectrum ${\cal O}_s$ and the couplings $C_{wvs}^2$; see SM Sec.\ \ref{app:CFT_manips} for a summary.
 The relevant spectrum of ${\cal O}_s$ consists of two parts: \begin{enumerate} \item[$(i)$] A discrete spectrum of ``light'' double-twist operators ${\cal O}_s^{(m,\bar m)}$ with integer-spaced conformal weights

 where $m = 1,2,\ldots,m_*$, and known OPE coefficients (similarly for $\bar m$).
 This spectrum receives anomalous corrections at ${\cal O}\big(\tfrac{1}{c}\big)$.
 The double-twist spectrum ends at the maximum values $(m_*,\bar m_*)$, where